 UHI uses software by Talis Aspire to integrate reading lists within Brightspace.
 You can either direct students to whole lists or embed individual items with the Content area.

-To discover more about this and review illustrated guidance created by UHI Libraries, visit their Module Reading Lists LibGuide page.
+To discover more about this and review illustrated guidance created by UHI Libraries, visit their Module and Unit (HN) Resource Lists LibGuide page.

 The library homepage is the hub of the UHI library presence online.

 From this launch page you can:

 - Access the wealth of online collections that UHI subscribes to

 - Discover how to search for material

 - Find out how to access support

 - ...and much more.